Swim With A Manatee: Our Tips Before Booking!

 4. Remember Searching for Wild Manatees Takes Time

-Manatees, an endangered species, live in the wild around the fresh water river They come into the area over winter mainly to eat the grasses that are painstakingly being renewed to help the population become more sustainable.
+Manatees, an endangered species, live in the wild around the fresh water river They come into the area over winter mainly to eat the grasses growing on the riverbed and move as they graze.

-Along the river, there are cordoned off โmanatee hotels.โ In certain months of the year, manatees come to rest, free of disturbances from boats and people.
-Itโs like a retreat for them!!!
+Along the river, you will see cordoned off ‘manatee hotels.’
+In certain months of the year, manatees come to rest, free of disturbances from boats and people.
+It’s like a retreat for them!!!

 5. Be Patient Getting Into the Water & Be Aware